monerium/smart-contracts/docs/SWAP_V1V2.md

   - ✅ Event emissions for all swap functions
   - ✅ Different recipient addresses
   - ✅ Permit signature validation and allowance setting
+  - ✅ **Front-run griefing protection**: `swapWithPermitStrict` succeeds when permit nonce is consumed by a third party before the swap lands
   - ✅ Reentrancy protection

-All tests pass (41/41) and achieve 100% line and branch coverage for the SwapV1V2 contract.
+All tests pass (42/42) and achieve 100% line and branch coverage for the SwapV1V2 contract.

 ### Deployment Instructions